joycevherck/POG/README.md

 POG
 ===

-Welcome to
+Welcome to POG

-Ponies
-&
-Geckos
-Giant pandas
-Goats
-...
+Ponies OR Geckos, Giant pandas, Grizzly bears and Goats...

-- this super simple pattern library.
+a super simple pattern library.